Certified Nursing Assistant 1 (CNA 1)

 PCC offers installment payment plans, which may allow you to make smaller biweekly or monthly payment.
 To find out more, visit the installment plan webpage.

 Meet Your Lead Instructor

 Upcoming Schedule for CNA 1

-- CNA1 is not accepting applicants for the Fall 2018 or Winter 2019 terms.
-Sign up using the form on this page to be notified when registration opens for summer 2019.
+- CNA1 is not currently accepting applicants.
+Sign up using the form on this page to be notified when registration opens again.

 Find the CRN of your course from the class schedule.
 Then, register: